Peluchemoreno/cf-project/README.md

 ## Features

 - Uses IIFE to maintain control over the scope of the app and keep the interface isolated from the inner functions
-- Displays the first 250 pokemon and an accumulation of thier stats
+- Displays the first 500 pokemon and an accumulation of thier stats
+- Plays the pokemon's cry upon opening
 - Allows for filtering of pokemon by the search bar

 ## Usage